-In an effort to raise the rateable base of Manchester, the township's planning board will ask the council if there are ways to encourage business growth.
+In an effort to raise the rateable base of Manchester, the township's will ask the council if there are ways to encourage business growth.

 Following a $115 million drop in rateables in 2011 after five senior community cooperatives won tax appeals, planning board Chairman James Vaccaro said that he wants to find ways to draw businesses — and tax money — into town as another drop in 2012 looms.